DaanVanVugt/cv/README.md

 * Only tested on Linux.

 ## To do:
-* Only the html part is workin so far.
+* Not sure whether to also pursue Word.

-* The extension to pdf needs some additional html tuning.
+## List of changes:
-* Not sure whether to also pursue Word and txt.
+* txt, pdf and html output works fine